mesosphere/dcos-docs-site/pages/1.11/networking/SDN/dcos-overlay/index.md

 * Both Mesos and Docker containers can communicate from within a single node and between nodes on a cluster.
 * Services can be created such that their traffic is isolated from other traffic coming from any other virtual network or host in the cluster.
 * They remove the need to worry about potentially overlapping ports in applications, or the need to use nonstandard ports for services to avoid overlapping.
-* You can generate any number of instances of a class of tasks and have them all listen on the same port so that clients don’t have to do port discovery.
+* User can generate any number of instances of a class of tasks and have them all listen on the same port so that clients don’t have to do port discovery.
-* You can run applications that require intra-cluster connectivity, like Cassandra, HDFS, and Riak.
+* User can run applications that require intra-cluster connectivity, like Cassandra, HDFS, and Riak.
-* You can create multiple virtual networks to isolate different portions of your organization, for instance, development, marketing, and production.
+* User can create multiple virtual networks to isolate different portions of your organization, for instance, development, marketing, and production.

-You can learn more about the design and implementation of DC/OS overlay [here](/1.11/overview/design/overlay).
+Details about the design and implementation of DC/OS overlay can be found in this [document].(/1.11/overview/design/overlay).

 The default configuration of DC/OS overlay provides an IPv4 virtual network, `dcos`, and an IPv6 virtual network `dcos6` whose YAML configuration is as follows: